ros2/design/articles/055_ros_parameter_design.md

 - `string[]` can be used to express groups of names, such as a set of robots in a multi-robot context.

 While the use of array parameters increases the complexity of the API, their omission would necessitate complex naming schemes for parameters like matrices, which are common in robotics.

+Only homogenous arrays of datatypes will be supported.
+This is to avoid the unnecessary complexity of the introspection needed to handle multidimensionality and heterogeneity within the arrays.

-They should not be abused, however; users should rely on namespacing and explicit variable names wherever possible.
+Arrays should not be abused, however; users should rely on namespacing and explicit variable names wherever possible.

 ### Required functionality